Michigan Wolverines men's ice hockey: National team records

 In addition, the 2005 and 2007 teams led the nation in goals per game, and the 1996 and 1997 teams led the nation in both goals allowed per game and scoring margin per game.

 NCAA Tournament history

-Including the 2023 NCAA Division I men's ice hockey tournament, Michigan holds several NCAA Men's Ice Hockey Championship records: Tournaments (40, tied), consecutive tournaments (22), Frozen Four appearances (26) and championships (9, tied).
-Through the 2022 Tournament, the team has a 53–31 record in the NCAA Tournament, including a 25–17 record in the Frozen Four.
+Including the 2024 NCAA Division I men's ice hockey tournament, Michigan holds several NCAA Men's Ice Hockey Championship records: Tournaments (41, tied), consecutive tournaments (22), and Frozen Four appearances (28).
+Through the 2024 Tournament, the team has a 57–32 record in the NCAA Tournament, including a 25–19 record in the Frozen Four.
 The following is the complete history of the Michigan Wolverines men's ice hockey team in the NCAA Men's Ice Hockey Championship.